 If your PC or laptop is running slower than you'd like, try these five easy ways to speed it up.
 Think of it like a spring clean: clearing out applications you no longer use, removing temporary files which are taking up room on your hard drive are chores you'd probably rather not do, but they can make a big difference to any PC or laptop.
 We've explained the tips in detail for Windows computers, but the principles apply to any computer, including Macs and gaming PCs.

-(In fact, if you have a gaming PC or laptop, you should also read: How to make your games run faster: improve fps)
+(In fact, if you have a gaming PC or laptop, you should also read: How to make your games run faster.)

-Before we dive in - one way to automatically, rather than manually, make your PC run quicker is by using a decent, trusted disk cleaner.
-It's often hard to discern which free online programmes are legitimate and which are nasty virus laden software.
+Before we dive in - one way to automatically make your PC run quicker is by using a decent, trusted disk cleaner.
+It's often hard to discern which free apps are legitimate and which are nasty virus-laden software.
 Not to worry, as we've just the ticket.
 Click here to download CCleaner, a free, easy to use piece of software that addresses all the major causes of slow PCs to start you off.

 Then, follow these 5 steps!

 1: Clean up your hard drive

 As any PC or laptop ages, data will fill up the hard drive.
 This in turn slows performance, as your PC has to go further and work harder to find the files and programs it needs to access.
 This doesn't apply to SSDs, although if any hard drive is completely full (or almost full) Windows won't have the space it needs to run properly.
 You should always aim to have several gigabytes empty (ideally 10-20GB).